-A significant simplification can be obtained by using a flow model.
-Instead of keeping track of each request we instead view service and requests as flows, similar to what is done when replacing molecules by a continuum when analyzing fluids.
-Assuming that the average queue length x is a continuous variable and that arrivals and services are flows with rates λ and μ , the system can be modeled by the first-order differential equation where μ{max} is the maximum service rate and f(x) is a number between 0 and 1 that describes the effective service rate as a function of the queue length.
+A significant simplification can be obtained by approximating the discrete queue length by a continuous variable.
+Instead of keeping track of each request we instead view service and requests as continuous flows.
+The model obtained is called a flow model because of the analogy with fluid dynamics where motion of molecules are replace by continuous flows.
+Hence, if the queue length x is a continuous variable and the arrivals and services are flows with rates λ and μ , the system can be modeled by the first-order differential equation